StevenBorg/ahds_dicom_service_demos/README.md

 ## RSNA Demo
 The RSNA demo is a work in process.
 Here's where it stands.

-To deploy the AHDS DICOM service with OHIF, run the following commands.
+To deploy the AHDS DICOM service with OHIF, run the following command:

+`tbd`

 To deploy the on-premises infrastructure run the following commands from an ACI command line in the /bicep subdirectory of the cloned git repo:

 `az group create --location eastus --name uniqueResourceGroupName`

-`az deployment group create --template-file .\deploy-qvera-on-subnet.bicep --resource-group uniqueResourceGroupName`
+`az deployment group create --template-file .\deploy-qvera-on-subnet-5.0.50.bicep --resource-group uniqueResourceGroupName`

+Today, this results in a vnet, 2 subnets, 1 VM for jump box to remote into Port 4545, and 1 containerized instance of Qvera QIE 5.0.50.